 Even before the word is out, you can help candidates, and your hiring team, by carefully preparing the job post.

-• To attract a diverse selection of candidate, it’s important to write about the job in a clear, and open way.
+To attract a diverse selection of candidate, it’s important to write about the job in a clear, and open way.
 This means that candidates should be able to recognise themselves in the text (both in a personal, and a professional way).
 To do this, make sure the text in the job is easy to read, and without too many professional or buzzwords.
 This will help candidates see what the challenge is, and where their expertise comes into play.
 The job brief should challenge them, and encourage them to apply.

-• Take your time to carefully look at the job post and think about what you’re looking for in a candidate, and how you’re communicating this.
+⭐Homerun tip: show the preview link of a job post to some of your colleagues in, and outside of the hiring team to get feedbackTake your time to carefully look at the job post and think about what you’re looking for in a candidate, and how you’re communicating this.
 This will help get your whole team on the same page when it comes to reviewing candidates.
 After the first selection, you’ll also be able to provide the candidates with better feedback on why you have selected, or rejected them.

-• Help candidates get an idea of what will happen after applying, by sharing what the process will look like in the job post.
+Help candidates get an idea of what will happen after applying, by sharing what the process will look like in the job post.
 This can be as simple of stating the first step is a phone call, then a series of interviews, before a final decision.
 You can make these steps visual by adding custom icons that playfully show the steps in the hiring process.

-Homerun tip: visualise the process by adding your icons in a Team- or Tools job block.
+⭐Homerun tip: visualise the process by adding your icons in a Team- or Tools job block.
 This job block is perfect for showing 4 or 5 small images in a neat row.

 After posting the job: the selection process